Learn How I Transformed My Life!

 Then that weekend in the rural holiday home I had a huge Spiritual Awakening, the biggest experience of my life.
 I realised that what had happened as a result of this Awakening, was that my spiritual energy had been activated and I had come into complete alignment with my True Self, a unique Self most people do not even know is inside them because it's covered over with a lifetime of conditioning.
 As a result I felt lost and disorientated for about 6 months.
 Then I gradually settled into my new role as a Spiritual Teacher.

-So now I am an established Spiritual Teacher, who lets himself be discovered by people who are ready - a Teacher with world class resources and trainings to back up and support my teaching!
+So now I am an established Spiritual Teacher, who is at the center of a movement, who lets himself be discovered by people who are ready - a Teacher with world class resources and trainings to back up and support my teaching!

 My wife often says “Life has a funny way of working out.”
 Now I know what she means!

 If you would like to learn more about what I can offer, look though this website for references to my Spiritual Path and you will discover all that is available to you.

 I look forward to serving you as your Spiritual Teacher.